-Nestled in the Upper Peninsula, 9.5 hours outside of Lansing, you’ll find a beloved family-owned factory that invented the iconic Stormy Kromer cap warming hardworking Midwesterners since 1903.
+Nestled in the Upper Peninsula, 9.5 hours outside of Lansing, you’ll find a family-owned factory that has invented the iconic, Stormy Kromer cap that has warmed hardworking Midwesterners since 1903.

-Gina Thorsen, CEO of Stormy Kromer and parent company Jacquart Fabric Products and daughter of founder, Bob Jacquart, shares what gives Stormy Kromer its sweet spot.
-“At the heart, is our hardworking team.
-They’re bright, committed, fun, and they tend to stick around.”
+Gina Thorsen, president of Stormy Kromer and daughter of CEO, Bob Jacquart, shares what gives Stormy Kromer its sweet spot.
+“At the heart of Stormy Kromer is our hardworking team.
+They’re bright, committed, fun and they tend to stick around.”

 One Common Thread

-As a statewide organization, Michigan Chamber membership reaches far and wide with one common thread that connects all Michiganders.
-“We all feel the effects of what happens at our capitol, which is why we value the Chamber’s expertise and connections to Michigan politics and business news,” says Thorsen.
+Michigan Chamber membership has a reach far and wide and there is one common thread that connects all Michiganders.
+“We all feel the effects of what happens at our capitol, which is why we value the Chamber’s connections to Michigan politics and business news,” says Thorsen.

 “Especially being on the western end of the U.P., most of our media comes from Wisconsin.
-Michigan policy and political news is almost nonexistent.
-Having organizations like the Chamber to provide that information is great.
-The distance makes you feel disconnected so having resources that can get the information to us, that is quick, important and relevant to my business is really important
+Michigan political news is almost nonexistent.
+Having organizations like the Chamber that can provide that information is great.
+The distance makes you feel disconnected so having resources that can get the information to us, that is quick, important and relevant to my business is really important.”

 Protect.
 Connect.
 Strengthen.

 The Michigan Chamber provides great programming for Diversity, Equity & Inclusion.
 In our organization parts of that, that are just inherent in the way we treat people and in our culture and our values, but really having a focus on it and understanding some of the issues and how they are applicable to us.

 Learn more about Stormy Kromer via the icons below.